foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 # v0.19.0 - Starfinder Update

+This update includes a lot of quality of life improvements and some additions and updates to the compendiums.

+## Concerning Backwards Compatibility with Foundry VTT v0.8.x
+**WARNING** This update breaks backwards compatibility with the v0.8.x branch of Foundry.
+We held off on this breaking change as long as we could, but with Foundry v10 on the horizon, it was time to pull the plug.

 ## New Features
 ### WebP conversion
 We have converted all of the embedded system art files from png to webp, taking the package from 80MB down by 75%! to about 20MB, this should be welcome news to anyone hosting Starfinder on a host that has limited storage space.